Idris2244/DANGOTE-SALES-/README.md

-# Pivot Tables-DATA(Updated)
+# DANGOTE SALES ANALYSIS
 ---
-## Project Overview
+### Project Overview

-This analysis provides valuable insights into customer geographical distribution, and the performance of sales representatives, enabling us to make data-informed decisions and tailor our strategies to maximize effectiveness.
+This data analysis project aims to provide insights into the sales performance of Dangote company over the year 2014.
+By analyzing various aspects of the salesdata, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.

+### Data Sources